 Customer Reviews

 For the most part, customers seem to really enjoy the Fitbit Inspire 2.
-There were many positive reviews praising the long battery life, easy synching, and user-friendly app.
+On Amazon, over 50,000 reviews give an average rating of 4.4 stars out of 5 (quite impressive for that many reviews).
+There were many positive reviews praising the long battery life, easy syncing, and the user-friendly app.

 Final Verdict of our Fitbit Inspire 2 Review

-The Fitbit Inspire 2 is a fitness tracker I would recommend for most people.
-My closing thoughts:
+The Fitbit Inspire 2 is a fitness tracker I would recommend for most people who are looking for basic metric tracking at a good value.
+Here are my closing thoughts:

 • It’s a great value at under $100.